sibuting921/geany_gray_theme/README.md

 # Introduction

-Theme for the Geany editor, like default theme but with a gray background and clear space symble.
+Theme for the Geany editor, like default theme but with a gray background and clear space symbol.

 ## Installation